Commissioning Zigbee2MQTT in Docker - step by step

 The example uses bind mounts and not docker volumesto permanently store data.
 See: Docker data storage: Docker Volumes vs. Host Folders

-The Docker container is started with the command "docker-compose up" after creating the file "docker-compose.yml".
+The Docker container is started with the command "docker compose up" after creating the file "docker-compose.yml".

 At the first startup, Zigbee2MQTT creates a configuration.yaml file in the zigbee2mqtt-data folder.
 In the file the hostname, username and password of the MQTT broker can be specified.
+In addition, for a new installation, the access to the ZigBee USB stick must be adapted.

 # Home Assistant integration (MQTT discovery)